momika233/loxs-optimized/README.md

 bash sqlmap-batch-detection.sh
 ### Notes
 Batch detection via sqlmap,If a bug is found, suspend the program and execute it -dbs gets the information

+# 2024-12-18

+The sqli-bypass.txt file was uploaded

+### Notes
+Fuzzy test dictionary for injecting vulnerabilities